Stocks slide as all eyes on debt ceiling vote: Stock market news today

-Stocks slide with all eyes on debt-ceiling vote: Stock market news today
+Stocks slide amid strong jobs data, looming debt ceiling vote: Stock market news today

 Here's what's moving markets on Wednesday, May 31, 2023.

-US stocks were lower Wednesday morning as investors kept a watchful eye on the prospects for the debt-limit deal in an expected House floor vote later.
-Meanwhile, China’s economic woes pressured global markets.
+US stocks traded down Wednesday as investors kept a watchful eye on the prospects for the debt-limit deal in an expected House floor vote later.
+Meanwhile, strong US jobs data and China’s economic woes pressured global markets.

 The clock is ticking down, as Congress must race to pass the deal to avoid a catastrophic default by June 5.
 That so-called X-Date is when the US will run out of money to pay its bills, Treasury Secretary Janet Yellen has warned.